 Longtime Seattle City Councilmember Nick Licata, an ardent progressive who led the council’s ultra-liberal wing for many years, is bowing out.
 In office since 1998, Licata won’t seek re-election this year, he announced Wednesday at City Hall, saying he wants to continue to work against inequality not only in Seattle but in other cities.
 “I’ve been lucky to have…More

 You are viewing the most recent posts on this topic.

+Seattle City Councilmember Tim Burgess has dropped out of the Seattle mayor’s race.
 In a statement released this afternoon — hours before the filing deadline — Burgess said the city needs new and visionary leadership, and expressed concern that having too many candidates in the race might hinder that goal.
 “Instead, I will continue to…More

 Corrected version: A previous version of this story misstated the amount supported by Burgess and McGinn to study light rail to Ballard.